Spanish Hill: Geography

 In 1795, François Alexandre Frédéric visited Spanish Hill while en route to Canada.
 He described the hill as "a mountain in the shape of a sugar loaf, about 100 feet high, with level top, on which are remains of intrenchments.
 One perpendicular breastwork is still remaining, plainly indicating a parapet and ditch."
 In 1833, another individual visiting the hill described "the remains of a wall which runs around the whole exactly on the brow, and within a deep ditch or intrenchment running round the whole summit."
 In 1898, I.P.
 Shepard created a sketch of Spanish Hill, including the portions still visible at the time as well as those no longer extant.
 Shepard enlisted the assistance of a longtime local resident, Charles Henry Shepard, who claimed to remember "fortifications as consisting of an embankment with a trench behind, giving a height of four or five feet on the inside."
-In addition, an indent was discovered on the site which was pronounced to be a corn cache by Beauchamp.
+In addition, an indent was discovered on the site which was pronounced to be a corn cache by Rev. W. M. Beauchamp.

-According to John S. Clark, a surveyor and historian active in the area until the early twentieth century, the topography and size of the site were appropriate to correspond with Brûlé's description of Carantouan; Brûlé described a palisaded town, populated by approximately 800 warriors and 4,000 individuals in total.
-He also described the dwellings and fortifications as being similar to those utilized by the Wyandot people.
+According to John S. Clark, a surveyor and amateur historian active in the area until the early twentieth century, the topography and size of the site were appropriate to correspond with Brûlé's description of Carantouan; Brûlé described a palisaded town, populated by approximately 800 warriors and 4,000 individuals in total.
+He also described the dwellings and fortifications as being similar to those built by the Wyandot people.
 Clark's conclusions were based in part on surveys he conducted at the site in 1878, when he observed what he believed were fortifications atop the hill.
 Amateur archaeologist Ellsworth C. Cowles conducted an excavation at the base of the hill in 1932, uncovering what he described as "seventy five postholes extending east and west," as well as the "effigy of a huge animal."

 History

+Early scholars believed that the monument was created by receding glaciers; Spanish Hill comprises approximately 10 acres of earth in a site that is included within the Sayre quadrangle documented by the United States Geological Survey (USGS).
+Located at an elevation of 978 ft above sea level, it rises approximately 230 feet over the nearby floodplain of the Chemung River.
+The hill is located in South Waverly, Pennsylvania, in Bradford County, just south of the state border with New York.
+This territory was occupied by the Susquehannock people for centuries before European contact.